Amerisleep vs. Bear Mattress Reviews

 For sleepers who want deeper pressure relief, the medium-soft AS4 welcomes sleepers with four-inches of Bio-Pur®.
 To support the thick comfort layer, this model has a one-inch thick Affinity layer.
 It has just enough support and pressure relief to help align the spine.
 With Bio-Core® at the base of the mattress, the body can relax into all-night comfort.

 The AS5 provides the softest model in Amerisleep’s lineup.
 It also has the distinction of being their only four-layer model.
 Four inches of Bio-Pur® conform and cushion before transitioning into a two-inch Active Flex layer.
 This unique layer lets sleepers feel the full advantage of pressure-relieving foam without feeling stuck in the impression of their own body.
 It bounces back into shape after movement to create an uninterrupted night’s rest.
 The AS5 also has the Affinity layer to target sensitive pressure points.
 Of course, it, too, has the Bio-Core® support layer.

 Amerisleep’s Cooling Technologies and Temperature Regulation

 Amerisleep’s foam formulas and mix of technologies come together to keep air and heat moving.
-Their Celliant® covers convert body heat into energy, which goes back into the sleeper’s body.
+Their breathable covers encourage air circulation around the bed.
 Bio-Pur’s® advanced open-cell structure lets air pass through the foam, so it doesn’t stay trapped next to the sleeper.
 Finally, HIVE® technology keeps that air circulating through the transition layer.
-The combination of foams and layer order give Amerisleep mattresses above-average temperature regulation.
+The combination of foams gives Amerisleep mattresses above-average temperature regulation.